forcedotcom/SalesforceMobileSDK-Android/npm.md

 - The Salesforce Mobile SDK for iOS source repository lives [here](https://github.com/forcedotcom/SalesforceMobileSDK-iOS).

 - See [our developerforce site](http://wiki.developerforce.com/page/Mobile_SDK) for more information about how you can leverage the Salesforce Mobile SDK with the force.com platform.

+- If you would like to make suggestions, have questions, or encounter any issues, we'd love to hear from you.
+Post any feedback you have on our [Google+ Community](https://plus.google.com/communities/114225252149514546445).